mrash/Wireguard-macOS-LinuxVM/README.md

 So, the VPN is up and running.
 This is great, but now we need to ensure that all traffic is routed through the VPN.
-This applies to both the Ubuntu VM `wgclientvm` and, most importantly, to the Mac laptop host `wgclient`.
+This applies to both the Ubuntu VM `wgclientvm` and, most importantly, to the Mac laptop host `maclaptop`.
 Achieving this is the subject of the next section.

 ## Routing and Traffic Filtering
 Routing all traffic over the VPN needs to happen even though the Mac laptop has only one